slevithan/oniguruma-to-es/README.md

 - Share regexes across your Ruby<sup>✳︎</sup> or PHP (`mb_ereg`, etc.) and JavaScript code.
 - Evaluate the validity of Oniguruma regexes and traverse their ASTs.

 Compared to running the Oniguruma C library via WASM bindings using [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma), this library is **~4% of the size** and its regexes often run much faster since they run as native JavaScript.
-If you precompile your regexes, often no depdendency is needed at all, or in cases that rely on advanced emulation, only the tree-shakable `EmulatedRegExp` constructor (~3 kb minzip) is needed.
+However, you might not need any dependency at all if you precompile your regexes.
+Some regexes rely on advanced, subclass-based emulation, in which case the tree-shakable `EmulatedRegExp` constructor is needed (~3 kb minzip).

 Oniguruma-To-ES deeply understands the hundreds of large and small differences between Oniguruma and JavaScript regex syntax and behavior, across multiple JavaScript version targets.
 It's *obsessive* about ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
 And it's been battle-tested on tens of thousands of real-world Oniguruma regexes used in TextMate grammars.

-Depending on features used, Oniguruma-To-ES might use advanced emulation via a `RegExp` subclass (that remains a native JavaScript regular expression).
-Subclass-based emulation is also used to accurately repreduce complex details about how Oniguruma sets subpattern matches.

 <sup>✳︎: Ruby 2.0+ uses [Onigmo](https://github.com/k-takata/Onigmo), a fork of Oniguruma with similar syntax and behavior.</sup>